 Calico Rock offers the unique opportunity to visit the only ghost town, Peppersauce Bottom, located within a living community.
 Don’t miss what may be the best-known Arkansas ghost town, the old zinc mining town of Rush on the Buffalo National River.

-Try spotting the White River Creature and Fouke Monster, celebrated in Arkansas folklore.
+Try spotting the White River Monster and Fouke Monster, celebrated in Arkansas folklore.
 The White River creature has been described as “a gigantic sea serpent-like beast.”
 The Fouke Monster has been depicted as “a hairy, ape-like creature that haunts the swampy river bottoms in Miller County.”

 In Batesville, Brown Chapel is the symbol of the Lyon College campus, an iconic structure resonating with scores of Arkansas College and Lyon College alumni alike.
 Despite the historical reality that no children were ever buried on the property, the story persists that the chapel is haunted by the ghosts of children from the Masonic orphanage that formerly occupied the bluff who died and were buried where Brown Chapel now stands.
 Their ghosts are seen in the shadows on the illuminated steeple each night, and their play has disrupted theatrical and choral rehearsals.